 Estonia is a true digital society.
 In just 20 years, Estonia has become one of the most technologically advanced countries in the world.
 Some of the fastest broadband speeds in the world are widely available across the country.
 But more importantly, so is the wireless Internet which covers everything.

 In here, Internet access has been declared a human right.
-Since digital public services are fully embedded into the daily lives of individuals and organizations, the country is now commonly called “e-Estonia”.
+Since digital public services are fully embedded into the daily lives of individuals and organisations, the country is now commonly called “e-Estonia”.

 There is a joke that an “Estonian has no sex and no future,” referring to the fact that there are no genders and no future tense in the Estonian language.